OUR MISSION is to build trust and break down stereotypes between youth and police

 Mary Preston Portrait

-Mary Preston is a seasoned administrative professional with 15 years of experience in non-profit support.
+Mary Preston is a seasoned professional with over 15 years of experience in non-profit support.
 Specialized in operations, particularly in project management from conception to successful completion, she has supported the development of a web presence for multi-site organizations and payment systems, capital fund campaigns, trainings, while marshalling public relations initiatives.
 Throughout much of her career, she has specialized in improving the lives of young people.
-She is also the president of the Iowa Lincoln Highway Association.

 Jay Paris Portrait